A-Cdeveloper/WebSocket-with-React-Query-Small-Example/README.md

 - `GET /api/people` - Fetch all people
 - `POST /api/people` - Add new person
+- `DELETE /api/people/:id` - Delete person by ID

 ## WebSocket Events

 - `new-person` - Broadcasted when a new person is added
+- `person-deleted` - Broadcasted when a person is deleted

 ## Development Notes